RazrFalcon/svgcleaner/README.md

 ### Dependencies

-*svgcleaner* uses the latest stable Rust compiler.
+You need the latest stable Rust compiler.

 ### Building